payloadcms/payload/packages/plugin-stripe/README.md

 - `sync`

   Optional.
 An array of sync configs.
-Use this option to avoid manual setup.
-This will automatically configure a sync between Payload and Stripe on create, delete, and update.
+This will automatically configure a sync between Payload collections and Stripe resources on create, delete, and update.
 See [sync](#sync) for more details.

 - `stripeWebhooksEndpointSecret`